 Management: Vinegar traps can be bought or made and are used to monitor for pest presence, but they are not a method of control.
 Traps containing vinegar should be hung in the crop as the fruit begins to color.
 Pruning and canopy management to create an open bush with light penetration to the base and good air circulation will make the planting less desirable for SWD and reduce their abundance during fruiting.
 Clean, thorough and frequent harvest is also important for managing the damage from this pest.
 Do not allow fruit to drop or stay on the ground beneath the bushes as this gives SWD a good place to feed, lay eggs and proliferate.
 When spraying, a tight spray schedule with thorough coverage and rotating IRAC classes (to avoid resistance development) is important.
 Pyrethroids and spinosads are effective on the adults; neonicotinoids and some other broad-spectrum materials are considered less effective.
 No effective control for larvae is currently available.
 See following Pest Management Table for recommended materials and rates.

 Japanese Beetle (Popillia japonica): Japanese beetles have an exceptionally large host range, feeding on the leaves of over 300 species of plants, including apples, grapes, blueberries, raspberries, roses and plums.
 These beetles are metallic green, while the wing covers are a shiny bronze.
 Five white patches of hair along each side of their body and two white patches on the tip of their abdomen helps confirm identification.
-Adult beetles may become serious pests skeletonizing leaves and scaring berrries.
+Adult beetles may become serious pests skeletonizing leaves and scaring berries.
 Adults overwinter as grubs deep in the soil.
 The grubs consume feeder roots and may also girdle or clip off larger roots.
 In spring, they move near the soil surface, where they finish feeding and pupate.
-Pupae are white to cream colored and have many features of the adult insect.
+Pupae are first cream color and become light reddish-brown with age.
 Beetles emerge as adults in late June or early July and can fly a long distance to feed.
 Infested plants may not show any outward signs of injury until a period of drought stress, when the reduced root system cannot provide enough water to the plant.
 Damaged bushes show low vigor and reduced production.

 Management: A good snail and slug management program relies on a combination of methods.
 The first step is to eliminate, as much as possible, all places where they can hide during the day.
 Handpicking can be very effective if done thoroughly on a regular basis.
 After the population has noticeably declined, a weekly handpicking can be sufficient.To draw out snails and slugs, water the infested plants in the late afternoon.
 After dark, search them out using a flashlight; pick them up placing in a plastic bag or a bucket with soapy water and dispose of them.
 Snail and slug traps are commercially available.
 Snails and slugs have many natural enemies including ground beetles, pathogens, snakes, toads, turtles, and birds, but most are rarely effective enough to provide satisfactory control.
 Snail and slug baits can be effective when used properly in conjunction with a cultural program incorporating the other methods discussed above.
 However, baits alone won’t effectively control snails or slugs.
 Baits are toxic to all snails and slugs, including the predatory decollate snail and native species.
 Several types of snail and slug bait products are available.
 The timing of any baiting is critical; baiting is less effective during very hot, very dry, or cold times of the year, because snails and slugs are less active during these periods.
 Irrigate before applying a bait to promote snail activity, and apply the bait in the late afternoon or evening.